-Punyashlok Ahilyadevi Holkar Solapur University, Solapur (MS), India chandrakant.gardi@gmail.com, vbghute_stats@rediffmail.com
+Punyashlok Ahilyadevi Holkar Solapur University, Solapur (MS), India chandrakant.gardi@gmail.com, vbghute_stats@rediffmail.com Corresponding author

 In this paper, we propose a new control chart based on Downton's estimator (D) for monitoring the process dispersion using ranked set sampling design and runs rules.
 The performance of the proposed control chart is compared with the originally proposed D chart based on simple random sampling method when underlying process distribution is normal and non-normal.
-The average run length is used to evaluate the performance of the proposed control chart.
-It is observed that the proposed control chart is efficient in detecting shifts in process dispersion as compared with the chart using simple random sampling method.
+The average run length is used to evaluate the performance of the proposed control chart is efficient in detecting shifts in process dispersion as compared with the chart using simple random sampling method.
 The performance of the proposed chart is further investigated using runs rules.
 The efficiency of the designed runs rules RSS-D chart is compared with its existing counterparts and is found to be superior.